-Nourishing North Carolina is a statewide community garden program making local, healthy food more accessible to people across the state by establishing or enhancing a community garden in each of North Carolina's 100 counties.
-During the past year, NNC's community gardens have produced more than 10,000 pounds of fresh fruits and vegetables, serving nearly 2,000 people.
-The participating gardens have also donated more than 2.7 tons of produce to food shelters and rescue organizations across the state.
+Nourishing North Carolina (NNC) is a statewide community garden program making local, healthy food more accessible to people across the state by establishing or enhancing a community garden in 95 of North Carolina counties.
+In 2013, NNC's community gardens have produced more than 13,500 pounds of fresh fruits and vegetables, serving nearly 2,000 people.

 Strive to Revive

-In 2010, we extended our support of heart health by creating and leading Strive to Revive (STR), an initiative designed to increase the survival of sudden cardiac arrest patients through training and bystander intervention, focused on CPR and availability and usage of Automated External Defibrillators.
-Over the next three years, BCBSNC is working with Rep. Becky Carney, the North Carolina Council of Churches, and the American Red Cross to distribute 150 AEDs, train organizations across the state to on proper use of AEDs and certify 500 North Carolinians in CPR.
-Thirty-three organizations across the state have received AEDs and CPR training in 2012.
+Beginning in 2010, we extended our support of heart health by creating and leading Strive to Revive, an initiative designed to increase the survival of sudden cardiac arrest patients through training and bystander intervention, focused on CPR and availability and usage of Automated External Defibrillators (AED).
+BCBSNC is working with Rep. Becky Carney, the North Carolina Council of Churches, and the American Red Cross to distribute AEDs, train organizations across the state on proper use of AEDs and certify 500 North Carolinians in CPR.
+To date, 235 AEDs have been awarded to churches throughout North Carolina, touching each of our 100 counties.

 In 2014, our employees: